emgeopaula/JMAG100-empymod/README.rst

 - For scientific computations I always advice **against** using your PC's Python installation; you should use **dedicated Python installations** for your coding.

-- For various reasons I also advice to use **Mambaforge**, or alternatively the regular *conda*.
+- For various reasons I also advice to use **Condaforge**, or alternatively the regular *conda*.

 Local Installation
 ''''''''''''''''''

-1. Download and install the corresponding Mambaforge for your OS:
+1. Download and install the corresponding Condaforge for your OS:
    https://www.github.com/conda-forge/miniforge#miniforge

-   (Mambaforge uses mamba, the faster conda implementation, and sets conda-forge, the community maintained package repository, as default source.)
+   (Condaforge sets conda-forge, the community maintained package repository, as default source.)

 2. Download or clone the repo at https://github.com/emgeopaula/JMAG100-empymod, and ``cd`` to the directory.